Apple has taken a sandboxing approach to Adobe's Flash plugin. This causes the editor to fail to import images from Microsoft Word content.

 2. Click the Security tab, then click Plug-in Settings...

-3. Click Adobe Flash Player on the left, then click the dropdown next to your site that includes Textbox.io (this example uses https://textbox.io)
+3. Click Adobe Flash Player on the left, then while holding the option key click the dropdown next to your site that includes Textbox.io (this example uses https://textbox.io)

 NOTE: in Safari 10 the text changed to a checkmark with "run in safe mode".
-In addition it is no longer shown unless the option key is held when clicking to open the dropdown.
+In this case the needs to be unchecked.

 5. Select Trust on the security warning that appears.